AymenSekhri/ISC-Website/README.md

 - Frontend  for "Forgot password" page.
 - Frontend  for "Reset password" page.
 - Frontend  for "Thank your for registration" page.
+- Frontend  for "Your password has been reset, login now" page.
 - Frontend  for "Edit User Information" page.
 - Frontend  for "User Profile" page.
 - Frontend  for "Home page" page.
 - Frontend  for "Download Study Materials" page.
-- Adding more styles to the error returen by the server when there is error with signup and login form.
+- Adding more styles to the error retured by the server when there is an error with signup and login forms.
-- Fixing the Navigation bar (there is a little more margin in the right)
+- Fixing the navigation bar (there is a little more margin in the left)
--

 Server Side :